bhavukchawla/courses/installation/sqoop-installation.md

 ### Configure MySQL-connector-java

-You will find mysql-connector in /usr/share/java/
+You will find mysql-connector file in /usr/share/java/

 You need to set softlink of MySQL-connector in $SQOOP_HOME/lib